jpmorganchase/salt-ds/.changeset/tall-buckets-change.md

 + --salt-size-bar-small: 2px;
 ```

-- Deprecated all tokens in `taggable` characteristics, there's no direct replacement tokens.
+- Deprecated all tokens in `taggable` characteristics, there's no direct replacement tokens, use the values suggested below

 ```diff
 -  --salt-taggable-cursor-hover